Notes on the Geography of Thailand: Chiang Rai

 Chiang Rai is the much smaller neighbor of Chiang Mai, which is roughly 100 miles to its southwest.
-Chiang Rai is close to the Mekong, to Laos, and to Burma, and a runway handles daily jet flights from Bangkok.
+Chiang Rai is close to the Mekong, however, as well as Laos and Burma, and a runway handles daily jet flights from Bangkok.

 Once again, as in Bangkok, the Thais are working hard to retain Thai culture.

-The guide books, firmly in the death-grip of Baedeker, send you without fail to the works of high culture, like this meticulously maintained stupa.
+The guide books, firmly in the death-grip of Karl Baedeker, send you without fail to the works of Thai high culture, like this meticulously maintained stupa.

 It's odd seeing a brand new old building.

-Chiang Rai does have an old warren of a market, but it's in a transitional state, not yet upgraded for the tourist market.
-Give it a few years, and these cheap fabrics will be gone--available only in malls outside town.
+Chiang Rai's old market has not yet been upgraded for tourists.
+When it is, these cheap fabrics will be gone--available only in malls outside town.